 Found in 3 Collections and/or Records:

 Abstract James Bruce (1892-1980) spent most of his life in the world of business and banking, working in both New York and Baltimore.
 He served variously as president of the Baltimore Trust Company, director of American Airlines, and vice president of the National Dairy Products Corporation.
 He and his family also had ties to diplomacy and early in his life, just prior to enlistment for World War I, Bruce served as private secretary to his uncle, Thomas Nelson Page, U. S. Ambassador to Italy.
 Several...

-Overview Helen Sioussat (1902-1995) was Director of the Talks and Public Affairs Department at CBS from 1937 to 1958, where she oversaw as many as 300 broadcasts a year addressing such topics as government, labor, education, religion, civil rights and international affairs.
+Overview Helen Sioussat (1902-1995) was the Director of Talks and Public Affairs for CBS radio from 1937 to 1958.
+In that role, she regularly oversaw as many as 300 broadcasts a year addressing government, labor, education, religion, civil rights, and international affairs.
 In 1941, Sioussat created and hosted the TV program Table Talk, the first roundtable discussion program on television.
 She also wrote a book about broadcasting, Mikes Don't Bite,...

 Found in: Special Collections and University Archives / AFL-CIO Information Department, Photographic Prints collection